Tasks, Tools & Technologies

 Improving internal and external collaboration:

-The communication with other departments such as marketing or sales is another important part of production management, as is the optimization of cooperation with suppliers and other external partners.
+Communication with other departments such as marketing or sales is another important part of production management, as is the cooperation with suppliers and other external partners.

 Challenges